-- to increases in the Consumer Price Index using an assumed inflation rate of EI.
-For pensions that are partially indexed to increases in the Consumer Price Index using an assumed inflation rate of EI.
-For pensions that are partially indexed to increases in the Consumer Price Index, the actuary should derive inflation rates in a like manner by applying to the stipulated inflation rates the partial indexing formula of the plan.
-[Effective January 1, 2012] - 11 The actuary should determine the assumed rate of inflation EI as:

-• First 20 years $El{0-20} = BEIR$ • After 20 years $El{20+} = 2.25\%$
+- The actuary should calculate the projected benefit obligation for a pension that is fully indexed to increases in the Consumer Price Index using an assumed inflation rate of EI.
+For pensions that are partially indexed to increases in the Consumer Price Index, the actuary should derive inflation rates in a like manner by applying to the stipulated inflation rates the partial indexing formula of the plan. - .11 The actuary should determine the assumed rate of inflation EI as: - First 20 years $EI{0-20} = BEIR$ • After 20 years $EI{20+} = 2.25\%$

 EI should be rounded to the nearest multiple of 0.01%.
-[Effective January 1, 2012]

-- .12 Where increases in pensions are related to increases in the average wage index, the actuary should assume that the average wage index will increase at rates that are one percentage point higher than EI.
-[Effective January 1, 2012] - .13 The capitalized value of a fully- or partially-indexed pension should be at least equal to the capitalized value applicable to a non-indexed pension in the same amount and having similar characteristics.
-[Effective January 1, 2012] - .14 Where the plan so provides, the indexing in any of the above arrangements may be modified by: - Applying a maximum or minimum annual increase, with or without carry forward of excesses or deficiencies to later years; or - Prohibiting a decrease in a year where the application of the formula would otherwise cause a decrease.
+Where increases in pensions are related to increases in the average wage index, the actuary should assume that the average wage index will increase at rates that are one percentage point higher than EI.

+- The capitalized value of a fully- or partially-indexed pension should be at least equal to the capitalized value applicable to a non-indexed pension in the same amount and having similar characteristics.
+[Effective January 1, 2012] - Where the plan so provides, the indexing in any of the above arrangements may be modified by: - Applying a maximum or minimum annual increase, with or without carry forward of excesses or deficiencies to later years; or - Prohibiting a decrease in a year where the application of the formula would otherwise cause a decrease.